Yara Flor

 Yara Flor is a superhero appearing in American comic books published by DC Comics.
-She is one of the heroines to use the identity of Wonder Girl.
+She is one of four heroines to use the identity of Wonder Girl.
 Created by Joëlle Jones, she first appeared in Dark Nights: Death Metal #7 (January 2021).

 Yara is depicted as the next Wonder Woman in the future viewed by Diana in the event Future State.

 Publication history

 According to the character's creator, Joëlle Jones, Yara's appearance was inspired by Brazilian model Suyane Moreira.

 Fictional character biography

 Yara Flor is the daughter of an Amazon and a Brazilian river god, who becomes the defender of the Esquecida Amazon tribe.
 The character debuted in January 2021 as part of DC Comic's "Future State" storyline, in which she is shown to be the Wonder Woman of the future.
 In the present day DC Universe, Yara is introduced as part of the Infinite Frontier publishing event.
 She is unaware of her Amazon heritage, but, responding to a prophecy that will determine if Yara destroys the Amazons or saves them, the Olympian Gods and the Amazons of Themiscyra, Bana-Mighdall, and a third tribe in the Amazon rainforest separately begin to converge on her location as she makes a trip from the US to Brazil, the country of her birth.
 Queen Hippolyta sends Wonder Girl Cassie Sandsmark to protect Yara, where Cassie encounters Artemis of Bana-Mighdall.

 While on a plane, Yara is attacked by a couple of her people in the Amazon, and accidentally causes a hole in the plane causing it to crash.
 She is hit by an arrow from Eros (who was sent by Hera) who falls in love with her after accidentally cutting himself with his own arrow.